fcoury/octopi/pages/object.markdown

 ### Blobs ###

-Can get the data about a blob by tree sha and path
+Can get the data about a blob by tree SHA and path

 	blob/show/:user/:repo/:tree_sha/:path